7 Unexpected Ways My Life Has Changed After 50 (blessings and unknowns)

 The brain and menopause.
 This is a very important subject as peri/menopause and diminishing estrogen can have a profound effect on our brains.
 Brain Changes During Menopause You might have

-I was sitting having a coffee while I waited for my car to get serviced recently so I opened a book that’s been on my bedside table waiting to be
+Recently, I was sitting having a coffee while I waited for my car to get serviced.
+So I opened a book that’s been on my bedside table waiting to be

 When we published 3 Signs That Point To You Being In Perimenopause, so many people read it we realised you’re starved of information.
 We get it.
 We totally do, and